When dance class gets boring …

 - Using every level.
 If you always stretch on the floor, try a barre or standing stretch instead.
 Add rolls, kneels, inversions, or slides to the floor into traveling progressions or phrases.
 Combine turns and allegro steps to get students jumping unexpectedly!

-- When students are given time to create their own choreography, they learn to think about transitions, musicality, coordination, and expression in critical ways.
+- Student choreography projects are a simple and effective way to shake up your dance classes while helping students develop their creative skills.
+When students are given time to create their own choreography, they learn to think about transitions, musicality, coordination, and expression in critical ways.
 They embody the things we are trying to teach them in technique class, and take ownership of them.
+Creating choreography as a group teaches collaboration skills and help students learn to work as a team.
+Teaching others the choreography that they created teaches students to communicate clearly with others, expressing their ideas and vision.
+The #ChoreographyAdventures provide unique and inspiring prompts for student choreography projects!

-- When students participate in dance games that are both educational and fun, they embody the technique skills and concepts that they have learned in class in new ways.
+- Dance games can be used for warm-up, team-building, reviewing dance steps and concepts, celebrating holidays, and more!
+When students participate in dance games that are both educational and fun, they embody the technique skills and concepts that they have learned in class in new ways.
 They develop creative, collaboration, communication skills which will benefit them throughout their lives in and out of the studio.
+Check out The Dance Games Bundle, with 75 fun and educational games to help you shake up your dance class all year long.

-To help keep your lessons fresh all year liong, check out The Holistic Guide to Dance Lesson Planning.
-This easy to use guide helps you develop a year’s worth of lessons that keep your students engaged, having fun, and growing in dance technique, artistry, and overall well being through social and emotional learning!
-Save 15% on this guide and your entire purchase of resources from The Holistic Dance Teacher Collection when you use the code SNOW – ends 2/28.
+- The Holistic Guide to Dance Lesson Planning is an easy to use guide that helps you develop a year’s worth of lessons that keep your students engaged, having fun, and growing in dance technique, artistry, and overall well being through social and emotional learning!